markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 ## Merge It

-> ## STEPS DEPENDENT ON HOW OTHER LESSONS DEMO IT
+That wraps up everything we needed to complete the CSS enhancements issue/feature.
+If you haven't already, stage and commit your work.
+The entire Git process is going to look like this:

+1. `git add -A` or `git add .` to stage any changed files

+2. `git status` to verify the correct files were staged

+3. `git commit -m "final css touches"`

+4. `git push origin feature/aesthetics` to push the branch to GitHub

+5. `git checkout develop` to switch branches

+6. `git merge feature/aesthetics` to merge the new feature/changes into the develop branch

+7. `git push origin develop` to push the updated develop branch to GitHub

 We're not quite ready to merge into master yet.
-The Run Buddy team needs to look it over and put in any last-minute requests, which we'll take care of in the next lesson.
+There's one last issue waiting for us in GitHub, which we'll take care of in the next lesson.

 ## Reflection